corda/corda/docs/source/tutorial-attachments.rst

 Protocol
 --------

-Normally attachments on transactions are fetched automatically via the ``ResolveTransactionsFlow``.
-Attachments are needed in order to validate a transaction (they include, for example, the contract code), so must be fetched before the validation process can run. ``ResolveTransactionsFlow`` calls ``FetchTransactionsFlow`` to perform the actual retrieval.
+Normally attachments on transactions are fetched automatically via the ``ReceiveTransactionFlow``.
+Attachments are needed in order to validate a transaction (they include, for example, the contract code), so must be fetched before the validation process can run. ``ReceiveTransactionFlow`` calls ``ResolveTransactionsFlow`` to perform the actual retrieval.

 .. note:: Future versions of Corda may support non-critical attachments that are not used for transaction verification